babilonczyk/motorcycles-list/README.md

 # Motorcycles-list

-A small project made with purpose of learning more about JSON APIs and React/Redux in Rails.
+A small project made with purpose of learning more about JSON APIs, React/Redux in Rails, Service Objects and RSpec.

 # Usage: